Table of contents

 The Australian left played a crucial role in Australian democracy, from pre-federation and for the first half of the 20th century.
 However, since the middle of the 20th century, Australian politics has been dominated by two political parties, the centrist ALP and the Conservative LNP.

 The left has come a long way since its early days as a labour movement.
-In recent years, progressive politics have gained significant traction, with a growing number of Australians advocating for policies that prioritize social justice, environmental protection, and human rights.
+In recent years progressive politics has again gathered traction, with a growing number of Australians advocating for policies that prioritise social justice, environmental protection, and human rights.

 Australian Political Parties